cuviengchai/spring-petclinic-devops/doc/Readme.md

 Follow these comprehensive guides to set up your complete DevOps pipeline:

+### 0. Major DevOps Components
+The major components related to the devops pipeline are under these directories:
+- doc/ (Here's where the docs are)
+- jenkins/ (Here's where the configuration scripts are)
+- automated_script/ (We have some helper scripts here)
+- ansible.cfg (Ansible configuration file)
+- Jenkinsfile (Jenkins pipeline as code file)
+- simple-deploy.yml (Ansible playbook for deployment)

 ### 1. 🔧 Jenkins CI/CD Server

 **[📄 Jenkins Setup Guide](setup_jenkins.md)**